bad64/jankyserv/README.md

 - All of the above on an actual Linux install (it's been mostly tested on WSL)

-What has not been implemented:
+What has not been implemented (more or less in order of when it should be implemented):

-- Logging
+- Image support
 - gzip response compression
 - JSON responses
+- Logging
 - Redirection
 - Decent multithreading support
-- Support for uploads
+- Upload support